thakurdurgesh/growbook-frontend/docs/inner-circle.md

 * When the toggle is turned on:
   * If they aren't Premium, they'll get an error if they try to enable this for more than one user - this error should be displayed via toast message
   * Updates the Inner Circle Member role to "Poster" role
   * "Can only view and comment" changes to "Can create posts"
+  * Shows successful toast message "Inner Circle magic!
+Permissions successfully changed."
 * X icon collapses the section, like on page load

 ### Update Member 👑